Office of Research Integrity & Compliance

 Responsibilities in Category 1 are spread throughout the Institution, depending upon the particular compliance issue.

-Office of Sponsored Programs/Grants and Contracts Department assumes much of the responsibility in Category 2.
+The Office of Sponsored Programs assumes much of the responsibility in Category 2.
 However, program administrators, Principal Investigators (PIs) or Program Directors (PDs) must assume primary fiscal responsibility for the appropriateness of all charges.

 Oversight for the issues in Category 3 includes mandated committees such as the Institutional Review Board (IRB), the Institutional Animal Care and Use Committee (IACUC), and others, but responsibility, ultimately, falls on Principal Investigators (PIs) and Project Directors (PDs) to get the appropriate reviews, approvals and permits.